ncapps/head-first-design-patterns-javascript/README.md

 - Program to interfaces, not implementations
 - Strive for loosely coupled designs between objects that interact
 - Classes should be open for extension, but closed for modification
+- Depend upon abstractions.
+Do not depend upon concrete classes

 ## OO Patterns

 1. **Strategy** - Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.
 2. **Observer** - Defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.
 3. **Decorator** - Attaches additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.
+4. **Factory Method** - Defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.
+5. **Abstract Factory** - Provides an interface for creating families of related or dependent objects without specifiying their concrete classes.

 ## Introduction to Design Patterns